How does Math Mammoth compare with other homeschool math curricula?

 With Miquon math:

-Miquon is not a complete math program but more like workbooks with very interesting problems.
+Miquon is not a complete math program but supplemental.
+It consists of workbooks with very interesting problems.
 I do like their problems and the various approaches.
-I tend to write texts that go much slower with new concepts than Miquon.
+Math Mammoth introduces new concepts at a slower pace than Miquon.
 Miquon is an excellent supplement to kids who excel in math.

 I homeschool my two boys (2nd and 4th grade), and have a three and four year old as well.
 My oldest son completed all three years of Miquon Math and did quite well.
 I did find, however, that while it's very creative in presenting math concepts, it's short on drill and explanation.
 So in picking his next curriculum I wanted something that explained concepts thoroughly and gave enough practice (but not endless pages!) so he feels he has mastered the concepts.
 We are now almost finished with chapter 3 of Math 4-A, and it has gone very well.
 I've been really pleased how you've explained concepts like the multiplication algorithm, and he is understanding it, too!